 OK, so broadband and entertainment are sorted – but what about the humble telephone?
 The bundles include unlimited calls to local, national and mobile numbers – as well as discounted international calls.
 For a company which used to have a reputation for expensive call costs, it doesn’t get much better than that!

 Customer Service for Telstra and Belong

-Given that both companies are in the same stable, their call centre offerings are broadly similar – in fact there is some degree of overlap.
-They both have call centres based overseas with a complementary Australian-based component.
-Belong’s call centre is open seven-days-a-week from 7am to midnight.
-Call them on 1300 235 664.
+Given that both companies are in the same stable, their customer service offerings are broadly similar – in fact there is some degree of overlap.
+Telstra has a call centre based overseas with a complementary Australian-based component.
+While Belong’s customer service is accessible via their website.

 As for Telstra, call 13 22 00 from 8am to 9pm Australian Eastern Time to be connected to a Telstra customer service representative.
 They’ve also got a 24/7 chat function on their website, as well as the CrowdSupport forum which will be able to answer loads of your questions.

 Is Telstra or Belong a better broadband provider?

 With the network and deals themselves largely the same, it ultimately comes down to the bundles – and of course the costs.
 Belong Broadband, the no fuss provider, are of course cheaper.
 When the network and offerings are largely the same, then Belong is likely to suit those on a budget.
 Telstra’s bundling – including both phone and internet and streaming – puts them in a different category completely.
 While it is more expensive, there are no doubts you’ll get bang for your buck.
 Ultimately, which one is ‘better’ will be up to you – and your household.